evokateur/image4isbn/README.md

 ### `to-items`

-Emits an item with an isbn as JSONL for each line in the input stream
+Emits items with the isbn from each line in the input stream as JSONL

 Appends: `isbn`